Entropy4/Coursera-DL/1. Neural Networks and Deep Learning/README.md

   * Week 3 Programming Assignments
   * Week 4 Programming Assignments

-_Note: There are no programming assignments in Week 1_
+_Note: There are no programming assignments for Week 1_